WencesVillegasMarset/aws-saa-c02-notes/README.md

 **VPC Peering**

 This is not transitive, meaning that if a VPC1 and VPC2 are peered and VPC1 has a NAT Gateway, VPC2 cant access the internet via it's peer connection and then gateway.
+Edge to Edge routing via a gateway is not valid.

 **Transit Gateway**: